flexbox/talks/README.md

 - [ChtiJS](http://chtijs.francejs.org/) (Lille, France) | Pokémon breakpoint : Responsive design, CSS & JavaScript | 2013 | [slides](http://flexbox.github.io/pokemon-breakpoint-pres/#/)

 ## Current Active Topics

 ### React Native and React Native Web 🆕

+One of my biggest concerns as a freelance is finding new clients.
+I am a solo entrepreneur.
+If I am not looking for new job opportunities every week, I am in a risky position.
+One day —for a random reason— I can quickly lose all my clients.
+Literally that's what happened 2 weeks ago, with something that no one could have predicted: a global world pandemic.
+__I lost 66.66% of my clients in one day.__

+How can I work on my client's projects and sell my services in the meantime? __Let me introduce you to all my automation protips.__

+### React Native and React Native Web 🆕